Veksø: Archeological finds

 In around 1942, a small bronze statue of a "goddess" (dating to c.
 500 BC) was found in a swamp just east of Veksø.
 The statuette has become known as Venus from Veksø and dates to c.
 500 BC, also in the Nordic Bronze Age.
 In 1978, a similar bronze statuette was found in the stream of Værebro Å. It has become known as The Værebro Woman and also dates to c.
 500 BC.

+In 2024, additional discoveries were made, referred to as the “Egedal Find,” found in the Værebro Ådal conservation area, a protected region of bogs and freshwater systems.
+Among the uncovered items were a bronze sword with iron rivets, two small axes, three ankle rings, a fragment of a large pin, and a mysterious, unidentified object.
+Days after the initial excavation, its founder also located a finely crafted bronze neck ring about 70 meters from the original site.